castellwhite/BirdsClassification/README.md

 # Birds Classification
 Convolutional neural networks for birds classes classifications.
-Appications with TensorFLow And Keras
+Aplications with TensorFLow And Keras